© 2023 All rights reserved

 The New York Times reports that humans have introduced more than 37,000 species to places outside their natural ranges globally.
 More than 3,500 of those are harmful to their new ecosystems.
 Here is the study that is the basis for the Times report.
 The Lakeville Journal published this report.
 A subscription is needed.

-At left, hydrilla verticillata like that found in the Connecticut River and pulled at the marina in August.
-At right, how to tell the difference between the invasive Connecticut River strain and the native Elodea.
-The most obvious distinguishing feature is five or more leafs on the invasive and only three leafs on the native.
+At left, Mark Hellman of TK displays hydrilla verticillata like that found in the Connecticut River and pulled near the marina.
+Above, how to tell the difference between the invasive Connecticut River strain and the native Elodea.
+The most obvious distinguishing feature is five or more leafs on the invasive strain and only three leafs on the native plant.